-Here are five things you can do to relive the pain of a burnt tongue.
+Here are five things you can do to relieve the pain of a burnt tongue:

 The first thing to do is cool your burning tongue.
 You can suck in air, but better is to get some cold water on your tongue.
-You can suck on an ice cube, but don't put the ice directly on the burn since the ice can stick to your tongue and make it worse.
+You can suck on an ice cube or ice chips, but don't put the ice directly on the burn since the ice can stick to your tongue and make it worse.
 Better is to suck on a popsicle.
 You can also eat something cool, like applesauce or yogurt.

-Just as you might gargle with saltwater to help a sore throat, you can rinse with saltwater to help your burnt tongue.
+Just as you might gargle with saltwater to help a sore throat, you can do a saltwater rinse to help your burnt tongue.
 Salt has antiseptic properties and will help relieve some of the pain.
 Add 1/8 teaspoon of salt to a cup of cool water and swish around in your mouth gently for 30 seconds or so before you spit it out.

 Pouring sugar in your mouth is not a typical home remedy that encourages good oral health, we know.
 But sugar has pain relieving properties, so sprinkle a small bit of sugar on your tongue and press your tongue to the roof of your mouth.
 Even better, use honey which has antibacterial properties.

-If you have severe pain, try taking acetaminophen or ibuprofen to relive the pain and inflammation.
+If you have severe pain, try taking over-the-counter pain medications like acetaminophen or ibuprofen to relieve the pain and inflammation.

-The healing process takes some time, so avoid anything hot for a few days.
+The healing process for burns of the tongue takes some time, so avoid anything hot for a few days.
 Ditto for spicy foods and acidic foods.
 Think of your burnt tongue as any other injury and keep things simple until the pain goes away.
 You may find that you have dry mouth, so stay hydrated to help things heal.
 Avoid alcohol-based mouthwashes because they can irritate your injured mouth.